The Aquarium Nitrogen Cycle: 3 Proven Methods For Beginners

 Again, make sure you’re not using chlorinated water or cleaning your tank to vigorously.

-Algae Blood During Cycle
+Algae Bloom During Cycle

 Unfortunately, cycling your new aquarium can be an ideal environment for algae to grow.